 The Wright State Guardian understands the importance of receiving an invoice in a timely fashion with accurate billing information.
-If you have a question or if there is a discrepancy with your invoice, please contact our business office as soon as possible or email [email protected].
+If Client has a question or if there is a discrepancy with Client’s invoice, please contact our business office as soon as possible or email email@example.com.

 All rates are non-commissionable, net rates.